tensorflow/tfjs-website/docs/guides/using-tfjs-in-node.md

 ## APIs

-Once you import the package as tf in any of the options above, all of the normal TensorFlow.js symbols will appear on that module.
+Once you import the package as tf in any of the options above, all of the normal TensorFlow.js symbols will appear on the imported module.

 ### tf.browser